 Thailand Motorcycles Industry Trend and Perspectives

-The opportunity for our sector to recover is given by the resurging demand for individual mobility and by the electrification, which is showing high costly new cars and affordable two wheelers.
+The recovery opportunity for the 2 wheeler industry is represented by the resurging demand for individual mobility and by the electrification, which is penalizing the four-wheelers for the correlated high vehicles price.

 Global Production Hub